 Under Jane's leadership, the Bookstore became much more than "just" a bookstore in our community.
 Jane formed many partnerships with local organizations, including the Library Summer Reading Program, the Bridge Communities Holiday Gift Book Drive, Blind Date with a Book to benefit the Glen Ellyn Children's Resource Center, and Breakfasts at the Bookstore to support other groups.
 She also started many traditions such as Annual Book Group Night, monthly newsletters, and one of her absolute favorites: her carefully curated list of holiday books for children.

 After spending nearly half her life at 475 N. Main Street, Jane retired in 2017.
-She is looking forward to spending more time with her family, volunteering in the community, and having more free time to read books.
+She is now spending more time with her family, volunteering in the community, and enjoying having free time to read books.

 Longtime customers, Shannon Burgess and Gail Dickson, purchased The Bookstore from the Strohs on January 1, 2018.
 They both have daughters who worked at the store as teen staffers, and they recognized the value The Bookstore brings to the community.
 Shannon and Gail believe strongly in the importance of local, independent bookstores and look forward to continuing to connect readers to a wide range of books for many years to come.

-While the official name is changing slightly to The Bookstore of Glen Ellyn, it will continue to provide the same great customer service and dedication to our community that it has been providing since 1960.
+While the official name changed slightly to The Bookstore of Glen Ellyn, it continues to offer the same great customer service and dedication to our community that it has been providing since 1960.